aydenGill/shop-admin-panel/README.md

 ## Give a Star ! ⭐
 If you find this project useful or if you're using it to learn or start your solution, please consider giving it a star.
 Thank you!

+## Application 📱
+[This](https://github.com/razaghimahdi/Shoping-By-KMP) is a cross-platform application that is built using Jetpack Compose Multiplatform, a declarative framework for sharing UIs across multiple platforms with Kotlin.
+The application allows users to browse, search, and purchase products from a shopping catalog on Android, iOS.

+### Tech Stack 📚
+- Kotlin Multiplatform
+- Kotlin Coroutines
+- Compose Multiplatform
+- Material3
+- Ktor
+- Datastore
+- Precompose
+- Koin

 ### Installation Steps